-For note discussing representation of parties who are not living human beings, see limit and expedite the hearings defeats the purpose of these rules.
+The purpose of Arb.
+Rule 6(q) is to ensure that hearings are limited and expedited.
+Failure to limit and expedite the hearings defeats the purpose of these rules.
 In this connection, note the option in Arb.
 Rule 6(d) for use of prehearing stipulations and/or sworn or unsworn statements to meet time limits.